 While we’re on the topic of money, what other items might you need from your purse?
 We already have a cell phone on the list.
 The only other thing that you absolutely need is your ID.
 It’s important to carry ID at all times. #adulting

-Get the Free Printable Hiking Bag Checklist, when you sign up for our newsletter.
+Get the Free Printable Hiking Bag Checklist For Moms, as a thank you for visiting us!

 Lightweight Hiking Bag List